Growing Tropical Vegetables...

 One reader facing a similar predicament wrote, "Do you find summer insect attack lessens after the soil improves, or is it just the way things are?"

-There will always be more bugs in a tropical climate than in a cool climate, that's for sure!
-But in a balanced environment there will be more good bugs, too.
+There will always be more insects in a tropical climate than in a cool climate, that's for sure!
+But in a balanced environment there will be more beneficial insects or "good bugs", too.